top of page

 Norton Bay Watershed

-Climate Change Threatens
+Climate Change Threatens Tribe's Subsistence Lifestyle

 The traditional subsistence fishing and hunting practices of Native Villages in the Norton Bay watershed area are under threat due to climate change and industrial development.
 This not only endangers their economy and water rights but also poses a serious threat to their way of life.

-What is subsistence?
+What is Subsistence?

 Subsistence is defined in Alaska state laws as the “noncommercial customary and traditional uses” of fish and wildlife. - Alaska Department of Fish & Game

-Our watershed council is extremely important to the region.
+"Our watershed council is extremely important to the region."

 This watershed council gives balance to scientific and traditional data that ensures the health of our rivers.

-⎯ Emily Murray, Vice President
+⎯ Emily Murray

-What Norton Bay Watershed Council Does
+What the Norton Bay Watershed Council Does

 Monitoring and Research